Qumulo/docs/platforms/hpe-apollo-4200-gen10/quick-start-guide.md

 {% include image.html alt="" file="recommended-protection.png" %}

 {{site.data.alerts.note}}
-**NOTE:** The option for selecting the drive protection level is only available at cluster creation and cannot be changed after the fact.
+The option for selecting the drive protection level is only available at cluster creation and cannot be changed after the fact.
 {{site.data.alerts.end}}

 ### 3. Create A Password For Your Admin Account